Easy day trips from Hikkaduwa, Sri Lanka

 Easy day trips from Hikkaduwa: beaches, forests & more

-There's no shortage of places to stay in Hikkaduwa but if you're looking for a great deal then a holiday with Thomson is your way to save on flights and accommodation in Sri Lanka.
+There's no shortage of places to stay in Hikkaduwa but if you're looking for a great deal then a holiday with TUI is your way to save on flights and accommodation in Sri Lanka.
 Temperature wise, the weather in Hikkaduwa is pretty consistent with plenty of sunshine, however, the rains descend in the summer months, which limit tourist numbers at this time.
 It's a top destination for winter sun though, with many choosing to visit between November and April.
 Read on to find out more about the our pick of easy day trips from Hikkaduwa.

 Dive into Hikkaduwa Marine National Park